tldr-pages/tldr/pages/common/msmtp.md

 `echo {{"Hello world"}} | msmtp --account={{account_name}} {{to@example.org}}`

-- Send an email without a configured account:
+- Send an email without a configured account.
+The password should be specified in the `~/.msmtprc` file:

 `echo {{"Hello world"}} | msmtp --host={{localhost}} --port={{999}} --from={{from@example.org}} {{to@example.org}}`